startergo/ACPIPatcher/README.md

 > **✨ Recently Enhanced**: This project has been significantly improved with better error handling, memory management, comprehensive CI/CD automation, and extensive documentation.
 See [IMPROVEMENTS.md](IMPROVEMENTS.md) and [CI_CD_FIXES.md](CI_CD_FIXES.md) for details.

-I made this tool because I wanted a way to use [RehabMans ACPI Debug tool](https://github.com/RehabMan/OS-X-ACPI-Debug) on my MacBook Pro without using Clover.
-Although I made this with macOS in mind it will work with any OS along with any bootloader (provided your bootloader does not do its own ACPI patching).
+I made this tool because I wanted a way to use [RehabMans ACPI Debug tool](https://github.com/RehabMan/OS-X-ACPI-Debug) on my MacBook Pro without using Clover's built-in ACPI patching.
+Although I made this with macOS in mind, it will work with any OS along with any UEFI-compatible bootloader.

+**Important Note on Bootloader Compatibility**: While ACPIPatcher can technically run with any bootloader, **OpenCore and Clover have their own sophisticated ACPI patching systems** that are generally preferred for production use.
+ACPIPatcher is most useful with bootloaders like **RefindPlus** or **rEFInd** that don't provide extensive ACPI modification capabilities, or for development/debugging scenarios where you need direct control over ACPI table injection.

 ## Features
 - **DSDT Replacement**: Replace the system DSDT with a custom one